cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/settings.md

 This setting control the volume of the emulated audio.
 Setting the volume to zero disables audio.

-### Show Statistics

-This overlays the grafitti area with a collection of performance statistics.

 ### Run when hidden

 Keep Cloudpilot running when its browser tab is hidden.
 Note that this does not